PLEASE DO NOT REVEAL THE ENDING,” implored marquees at theaters showing Alfred Hitchcock’s “Psycho” in 1960.

 Over the past decade, communication of all shapes and sizes has grown so ubiquitous that the prospects of any cultural object retaining its mysteries seems antiquated.
 The moment a movie hits the marketplace, the world rips it to shreds in a million directions at once.

-One of the more gratuitous examples of the surge in spoiler discussion occurred on Thursday, when Deadline reported key plot points from Christopher Nolan’s upcoming “The Dark Knight Rises” — not based on eyewitness accounts of the hot blockbuster but from the 49-page production notes released in advance of the movie’s press day.
+One of the more gratuitous examples of the surge in spoiler discussion occurred on Thursday, when Deadline reported key plot points from Christopher Nolan’s upcoming “The Dark Knight Rises” —not based on eyewitness accounts of the hot blockbuster, but from the 49-page production notes released in advance of the movie’s press day.

-While some contingency may want to wait until the movie hits theaters before browsing the notes for nuggets of information, at this point the opportunity of discovering “The Dark Knight” before one even sees “The Dark Knight” has the power to instigate the modern reader equivalent of a feeding frenzy.
+While some contingency may want to wait until the movie hits theaters before browsing the notes for nuggets of information, at this point the opportunity to discover “The Dark Knight” before one even sees “The Dark Knight” has the power to instigate the modern reader equivalent of a feeding frenzy.
 Today’s audiences rebel against surprises.
 The fight gets especially dirty when filmmakers try to mount a defense.

 Nolan has led the charge among those working on a mainstream level hoping to contain some of the secrets of their work, but even Batman can’t fend off a paradigm shift in the way people lust for information.
 His Marvel cohort Spider-Man suffered a similar plight a few weeks back, when a fan pasted together countless trailers and clips from “The Amazing Spider-Man” to construct a 25-minute preview that outlined the entire movie.
 It’s enough to suggest that filmmakers might want to admit defeat and simply live stream every stage of production beginning with the table read.
 The final cut is an afterthought.